 Ariana Navarro Rowberry is a 2L at NYU School of Law, where she is a Staff Editor for the NYU Journal of International Law and Politics and the President of the National Security Law Society.
 Prior to law school, she served as a Special Assistant on the National Security Council during the Obama Administration, where she staffed the Senior Directors for North Africa and Yemen, and Israel, Egypt, and the Levant.
 She also interned in Vice President Biden’s National Security Affairs Office.
 She spent her 1L summer at the Department of Justice’s National Security Division in the Office of Law and Policy.
 Earlier, Ariana worked at the Arms Control and Nonproliferation Initiative at the Brookings Institution as a Herbert Scoville Jr. Fellow.
 While there, Ariana researched the evolution of the U.S.-Japanese alliance.
 Ariana’s career in national security began working on nuclear policy at Los Alamos National Laboratory.
 Ariana has a BA from the University of North Carolina-Chapel Hill with highest honors in Peace, War, and Defense and Political Science.

-The application period for the Student Scholars Program is currently closed.
-We welcome off-cycle inquiries by interested students, who may contact RCLS.email@example.com.
+The application period for the 2019-20 Student Scholars Program will open shortly.
+Please check back for more details.
+We welcome off-cycle inquiries by interested students, who may contact RCLS.firstname.lastname@example.org.

 Students at NYU School of Law are assisted in their job search by the most extensive placement program in the country.
 The Office of Career Services (OCS), together with the Public Interest Law Center (PILC), organizes numerous recruiting programs, panels and workshops, practice interview programs, and individual counseling.
 OCS and PILC counsel students interested in national security careers in both the private and public/non-profit sectors.
 Both OCS and PILC have a variety of materials for current students pursuing public sector national security careers, including the Government Handbook.